preesm/preesm.github.io/_docs/01-workflow-tasks-ref.md

 | _dynamic_ | Use dynamic stack |

 ##### graph-optims
-Wether to optimize the graph at runtime or not
+Whether to optimize the graph at runtime or not

 | Value | Effect |
 | --- | --- |